PowerShell/PowerShell/docs/KNOWNISSUES.md

 ## `ControlPanelItemCommand.cs`

-The file `monad/src/commands/management/ControlPanelItemCommand.cs` has been removed temporarily from `Microsoft.PowerShell.Commands.Management` because we cannot resolve `[Shell32.ShellFolderItem]` for FullCLR builds.
-This must be fixed ASAP.
+The file `ControlPanelItemCommand.cs` is excluded from all frameworks in `Microsoft.PowerShell.Commands.Management` because it has dependency on `[Shell32.ShellFolderItem]` for FullCLR builds.

 ## `GetComputerInfoCommand.cs`